helenemartin/I_write_your_name/README.md

 &nbsp;

-On "float:" over the bridge, "left"
+On "float:left" over the bridge

 On "text-align:center"'s neutrality